Orchid Bee Collecting Fragrances. A shiny metallic green orchid bee is known for a peculiar habit of collecting fragrances with long tongue.

-The above green orchard bee visited me every day, sat on the arm chair.
+The above green orchid bee visited me every day, sat on the arm chair.

-This orchard bee seemed to be licking or disposing of some fluid that ran down his tongue. (proboscis)
+This orchid bee seemed to be licking or disposing of some fluid that ran down his tongue. (proboscis)

 Orchid flowers produce scents that attract certain bees that are big enough for pollination. (those that have long tongues as well) The orchid flower will go as far as producing a flower that mimics a female orchard bee for attraction.
 Orchids will then affix a pollinarium(a pollen ball) to the bee.
 Which is carried to another orchid of the same species for pollination.

 Being a male bee this would be stuck anywhere on the body.
-As Female Orchard Bee will have less of enlarged tibiae and hairs will collect pollen in her pollen baskets.
+As Female Orchid Bee will have less of enlarged tibiae and hairs will collect pollen in her pollen baskets.

 Orchard bees are native to areas from Mexico to southern america.
 This one was found near southern Ecuador, South America.
 Near Vilcabamba, Loja.